lewinfox/foodwebr/README.md

 #> }
 ```

-You can use `foodweb()` to map all the functions in a package.
-I’m using
+You can use this feature when exploring code in other packages: calling
+`foodweb()` on a function in another package will show you how functions
-`cowsay` here as it’s small enough that the output is readable.
+in that package relate to each other.
+I’m using `cowsay` here as it’s
+small enough that the output is readable.

+By default when calling `foodweb()` on a specific function we only see
+functions that are in the direct line of descendants or antecendents of
+the specified function.

 ``` r
 if (requireNamespace("cowsay", quietly = TRUE)) {